Compassion Fatigue: When Caring Costs You Too Much

 "I feel numb.
 I love my dad, but lately, I dread going over there.
 Am I a terrible son?"

 This week's question comes from Ethan in San Jose.
-It touches on a silent epidemic among family caregivers—one that often goes undiagnosed until the caregiver themselves falls ill.
+It touches on a silent epidemic among family caregivers, one that often goes undiagnosed until the caregiver themselves falls ill.

-Ethan writes: "I feel numb.
+"I feel numb.
 I love my dad, but lately, I dread going over there.
 Every time the phone rings, my stomach drops.
 I used to be so patient, but now I find myself snapping at him over small things, and then I feel guilty for days.
 Am I a terrible son for feeling this way?"

 Vanessa's Response